diegodesogos/SplitPal/README.md

 SplitPal uses a robust authentication and authorization system with role-based access control (RBAC).
 For detailed information about roles, permissions, and session management, refer to the [Authentication and Authorization README](README-AUTH.md).

 ### Authentication
-SplitPal uses JWT (JSON Web Tokens) for authentication, with Google OAuth 2.0 as the primary authentication provider.
+SplitPal uses JWT (JSON Web Tokens) for authentication, supporting both Google OAuth 2.0 and username/password login.
+All API requests are made using an Axios instance provided by the AuthProvider (`axiosWithAuth`), which automatically attaches the JWT from in-memory state to the Authorization header.

 - **Setup Requirements**:
   1. Create credentials in [Google Cloud Console](https://console.cloud.google.com/):